 He said recently, on The Wright Stuff, that “maybe, maybe, I’ve reached the point in thinking that we should have a second referendum.”

 An act of hubris, or a spontaneous slip-up?

-Yet while nobody seems to be changing their minds much; neither is it clear that the passion the public once had for Brexit still survives.
+Yet while nobody seems to be changing their minds much; neither is it clear that the passion the public once had for Brexit survives.
 Most of us say we just want to get on with Brexit, but, and saliently, this feeling is based on the assumption that there isn’t going to be another referendum anyway.
-What Nigel and many others have not reckoned with, is that public opinion could conceivably shift if the incredible announcement came that we really would be having another opportunity to test our neighbours convictions.
+What Nigel and many others have not reckoned with, is that public opinion could conceivably shift if the incredible announcement came that we really would get another opportunity to test our neighbours convictions.
 Yes, we believe in Brexit?
 But do we really really believe in Brexit?

 My prediction… (in the very unlikely event that a second referendum transpires)…

 A second round in this boxing match would see a bloodied Remain campaign deliver all the right punches.
 Remain would be resurgent, and they would win the bout on points.
 The Blue corner takes it! – 52:48.
 Beware such a humiliating reversal, because the whinging would be unbearable.
 Half the country would be able to tell the other half how glorious it all would have been if democracy herself had not been betrayed.
 Far better that we bite down on our mouth-guards, tighten up our waistbands, and wait and see if The Undertaker himself really is about to enter the ring.